-I often wonder people's knowledge on songwriting and what do they base their songwriting on.
-John Lennon is the greatest songwriter ever and wins by a country mile, no one comes close to him not even Dylan.
-He made the Beatles in to prophets and took them foreward.
-Maccartney's greatness shined through only when he was led.
-Every other songwriter were limited and predictable.
-Lennon was much more diverse and had more in his locker.
-I get so fed up hearing about Dylan being a songwriter, he was not, he used music to convey his poetry.
-He basically was a protest writer and became an icon with that movement.
-I don't understand why the music industry is obsessed with him.
-What else did he have...
-Nothing...
-He was envious of Lennon's Intellect and pulling power.
-Some of Dylan's songs lacked chorus and bridge.
-Hie version of Norwegian wood was a joke and his Christmas album was embarrassing.
-In the 80's he produced nothing.
-Lennon was more prolific and consistent with lyrics and melody.
-So ...more
+I get so fed up hearing about Dylan as a songwriter.
+He wasn't one.
+He used music to convey his poetry.
+He was essentially a protest writer and became an icon of that movement.
+I don't understand why the music industry is so obsessed with him.
+What else did he have?
+Nothing.
+He was envious of Lennon's intellect and influence.
+Some of Dylan's songs lacked a chorus and bridge.
+His version of Norwegian Wood was a joke, and his Christmas album was embarrassing.

 Why Bob Dylan?